 top of page

-I work onsite, immersing myself in the environments I am researching and drawing on a full range of sensory, bodily and emotional responses to explore, question and communicate the multiple ways we come to 'know'.
+I'm interested in the relationship between the human and more-than human, where the vitality and energy of materials, natural processes and elements contribute, as collaborators, to the making of the work, raising questions about power, agency, joining, unlearning and undoing.
+I draw on a full range of sensory, bodily and emotional responses to explore, question and communicate the multiple ways we come to 'know'.

 Detail: 'It's over', 2021